The Sydney Harbour Bridge is one of the world’s most famous bridges and a symbol of both Sydney and Australia.

 - Sydney Harbour Bridge is nicknamed “the Coathanger” due to its arched shape.

 - With an arch span of 503 m (1650 ft) and a total length of 1149 m (3770 ft), the Sydney Harbour Bridge is the 8th longest arch bridge in the world.
-It is around 5 times longer than Tower Bridge in London.
+It is around five times longer than Tower Bridge in London.

-- Over 160,000 cars, 400 trains, and 2000 bicycles, and thousands of pedestrians cross the bridge every day.
+- Over 160,000 cars, 400 trains, 2000 bicycles, and thousands of pedestrians cross the bridge every day.

 - The main roadway across the bridge (6 lanes, both directions) is the Bradfield Highway.
-At 2.5 kilometres (1.6 mi), it is one of the shortest highways in Australia.
+At 2.5 kilometers (1.6 mi), it is one of the shortest highways in Australia.
 The number of lanes in each direction changes according to traffic flow.
 Another 2 lanes (southbound only) are for the Cahill Expressway.

 - The Sydney Harbour Bridge has been the focal point of numerous protests, parades, and celebrations, including New Year’s Eve fireworks every year since 1993.